The mid 60’s – Musician. Formed a group called The Jury and released four singles.

 Highlights Of My Radio Career

-Created America’s first Adult Contemporary format at KVIL Dallas which was syndicated in over 40 markets in the US and Canada.
+Created America’s first Adult Contemporary format at KVIL Dallas which was syndicated in over 40 markets in North America

-Created a radio sales/programming promotion called “The Magic Ticket” which was also syndicated.
+Created a radio sales/programming promotion called “The Magic Ticket” which was syndicated.

-Was involved in the creation of a program which ran on several radio stations called Fantasy Park.
+Was involved in the creation of a radio program called Fantasy Park.

 Helped create and launch Boston’s first Country radio station, WKLB.